gonzex/test_abidocs/doc/tutorials/rf1.md

 Note that the value of [[tolvrs]] is rather stringent.
-This is because the wavefunctions determined by the present run will be used later as starting point of the response-function calculation.
+This is because the wavefunctions determined by the present run will be used later as starting point of the DFPT calculation.
 However, the number of steps, [[nstep]], in this example file has been set to 15, and you will see that this is not enough to reach the target [[tolvrs]].
 In production runs, you should choose a larger value of [[nstep]], sufficient to reach your target [[tolvrs]].
 In the present tutorial, due to portability concerns related to automatic testing, we could not allow a larger [[nstep]] value.
 This minor problem with some tutorial examples was mentioned briefly in [a side note to the answer to question 1 of lesson 1](lesson_base1.html#aq1).
 So, do not follow blindly all examples in the tutorials : check by yourself the convergence of your runs !

 You will work at fixed [[ecut]] (=3Ha) and k-point grid, defined by [[kptrlatt]] (the 8x8x8 Monkhorst-Pack grid).
 It is implicit that in "real